Mazatlán....who knew?

 Ladies and Gentlemen: The Shows You How Wrong You Can Be Award goes to me for being a Judgey Judy one day at Olas Altas.

 The same lifeguard was there everyday.
 He was late middle-aged and about 30 pounds overweight.
 I would ponder him puttering along the Malecón on his antique and rickety assed bike and then climb precariously up the antique and rickety assed ladder to his lifeguard stand.
-One day I remarked to Lilly that there was no way in hell that ole pappy could swim out into those turbulent Pacific waters and save even a goldfish.
+One day I remarked to Lilly that there was no way in hell that ole pappy could swim out into those turbulent Pacific waters and save even a sardine.

 Was he just a beach prop or a watchman nearing retirement that would radio first responders if someone really got into trouble?